b2ihealthcare/rf2-d2/docs/create.md

     Path 'nonexistent.zip' could not be resolved.

+## Output directory

+By default, the newly created release package will be placed to the `target` directory inside the current working directory.
+It is possible to override the default output directory and redirect all output files to another directory with the `-o` or `--outdir` option key.
+Example:

+    rf2 create -o /home/user/anotherOutputDirectory

 ## How `rf2 create` works

 The command is designed to construct a single well-formed RF2 Release package from multiple input source RF2 files.